-The reaction slowly resolves, but can leave either increased pigmentation or a white outline of the original tattoo.
+The reaction slowly resolves but can leave either increased pigmentation or a white outline of the original tattoo.
 Keloid scarring has been reported.

 Black henna tattoo reactions

-Diagnosis of black henna tattoo reaction
+How is a black henna tattoo reaction diagnosed?

 The diagnosis of black henna tattoo reaction is usually made on the history and clinical appearance.